daonguyenios/SwiftFlagCleaner/README.md

 ## Installation

-To install FlagCleaner, you need to have Swift installed on your machine.
+To install SwiftFlagCleaner, you need to have Swift installed on your machine.
 You can clone the repository and build the project using Swift Package Manager.

 ```bash
 git clone https://github.com/daonguyenios/SwiftFlagCleaner.git